loupeteam/Loupe-UX-Server/README.md

-# WebHMI Json Server
+# Loupe UX Json Server

 ## Overview

-This WebHMI Json server processes read and write requests from webHMI clients* and processes the requests with a PLC.
+This Loupe UX Json server processes read and write requests from Lux clients* and processes the requests with a PLC.
 In other words, it acts as a middleman or gateway, translating the highlevel JSON requests into platform-specific data access.

 At the present time, this server is capable of connection to Beckhoff PLCs, using TwinCAT 3's built-in [ADS server](https://www.beckhoff.com/en-us/products/automation/twincat/tc1xxx-twincat-3-base/tc1000.html).
 In the future, additional connection types may be added.

-\* for more information on creating a webHMI client for user interfaces, see [here](https://loupeteam.github.io/LoupeDocs/libraries/webhmi.html).
+\* for more information on creating a Lux client for user interfaces, see [here](https://loupeteam.github.io/LoupeDocs/libraries/Loupe-UX.html).

 ## Getting Started